palaeoware/revosim/docs/mainmenu.rst

 .. figure:: _static/toolsMenu.png
     :align: center

 The Tools menu allows access to the built-in dockable widgets (called 'Docks') which alter or extend the core program functions.
-This includes the main simulation settings dock, described in :ref:`organisms`, :ref:`simulations` and :ref:`outputs`, and the genome comparison dock (:ref:`genomecomparison`)
+This includes the main simulation settings dock, described in :ref:`organisms`, :ref:`simulations` and :ref:`outputs`, and the genome comparison dock (:ref:`genomecomparison`).

 .. _mainmenu-help: